Girlscript-Chapter-Bilaspur/Front-End-Hackathon-Resources/README.md

 We will be using GITHUB repository as a hackathon conducting platform, where a participant has to maintain a private directory and make a
 Pull Request(PR) to the master repository.
 The PR will have a basic template which will be provided on the fifth day of the Hackathon in the second session.

-> 🎖 **Certificate of Particiaption**  for the workshop will be awarded to everyone who are going to complete the tasks given in the workshop.
-🥇 **Certificate of Appreciation**  will be awarded to them who will attend atleast six sessions and merge one PR.
-Winners will get
-**Winner Certificate** as well as **Goodies** from Girlscript Founcation.

 Have a visit to our website here to know about the schdule of the sessions.
 Schedule is given in IST(Indian Standard Time), All the international participants are hereby notified.